https://www.ku.com.au/

 Megasaurus Park

-The giant Megasaurus climbing structure at Megasauraus Park lords over a bunch of cool equipment at one of the best playgrounds in Melbourne in the Livingston estate.
+The giant Megasaurus climbing structure at Megasauraus Park lords over a bunch of cool equipment at one of the best Melbourne playgrounds.

 The flying fox is fast, and there are enough unusual features and broad green runnable grass nearby to make Megasaurus Park an excellent choice the next time your kids are tired of the same old same old at their local playground.